Head of the Department: College Associate Professor Tamás Pándics

 The overall duty of the Department is to provide appropriate training for health practitioners in the field of public health, and to carry out different research projects.
 Its aim is to equip students with the knowledge and skills necessary to make a valuable contribution to public health.

 The Department offers undergraduate degree programmes at the B.Sc. level, and an M.Sc. programme is planned to be introduced in the near future.
 Courses on disease prevention and health promotion are available in English for full-time students of Physiotherapy.
-The Department of Epidemiology offers a wide-range of research topics with professional assistance for students, and also contributes to the improvement of Ph.D. programmes.
+The Department of Public Health offers a wide-range of research topics with professional assistance for students, and also contributes to the improvement of Ph.D. programmes.

 The Department has a well-equipped laboratory, used for microbiology laboratory practices and infection control investigations.